SWE-UniStuttgart/Qlunc/README.md

-# GitHub_LiUQ
+# LiUQ

- Calculate hardware and data processing uncertainties of a lidar device
+#Toolbox to quantify uncertaintes in hardware and data processing in a lidar device.